 CN Tower Lower Observation Level

-With an undulating biophilic ceiling system, new sloped structural glass, durable materials that evoke the Canadian landscape, and a revitalized outdoor terrace, the renovated Lower Observation Level offers an exhilarating “treetop” experience at Toronto’s CN Tower.
+With an undulating ceiling system, new sloped structural glass, durable materials that evoke Toronto’s landscape, and a reimagined outdoor terrace, the revitalized Lower Observation Level at the CN Tower — the first renovation to this floor since the tower opened — is an exhilarating treetop perch and distinctly Canadian experience.

 Project